denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 ---
 layout: post
-title: On the "Community" in Reddit
+title: On the Reddit Community
 categories:
 - think.stack